ckp-iitb/heat-attack-analysis-prediction/README.md

    8. We got 83% accuracy and 85% AUC with the Decision Tree Model.
    9. We got 83% accuracy and 89% AUC with the Support Vector Classifier Model.
    10. And we got 90.3% accuracy and 93% AUC with the Random Forest Classifier Model.
    11. When all these model outputs are evaluated, we prefer the model we created with the Random Forest Algorithm, which gives the best results.
-See you in the next project.